edwardzhou130/PolarSeg/README.md

         <img src="imgs/overview.png" width="90%">
 </p>

-We achieved leading performance in the following LiDAR scan datasets: SemanticKITTI, A2D2 and Paris-Lille-3D.
+We achieved leading mIoU performance in the following LiDAR scan datasets : SemanticKITTI, A2D2 and Paris-Lille-3D.

 <center>